Jamesamodeo/Jamesamodeo/README.md

 - 👀 I’m interested in experimental game development
 - 🌱 I’m currently learning OpenGL, Vulkan, and assorted creative skills.
 - 💞️ I’m looking to collaborate on innovative game dev projects!
-- 📫 How to reach me:
-  website: amodeo.dev
-  twitter: @j_amo_
-  email:   jamesamodeo597@gmail.com
+- 📫 More about me and my contact info at my website - amodeo.dev